open-education-hub/operating-systems/content/chapters/io/lab/content/remote-io.md

 ## API - Hail Berkeley Sockets

 Up to now we've described how sites work in general.
-Before we can implement something of this sort ourserlves, we need to understand the API.
+Before we can implement something of this sort ourselves, we need to understand the API.
 Unlike other APIs such as syscalls, which differ between OSs (Unix vs Windows for example), the one we're about to learn is almost universally adopted across OSs and programming languages.
 It's called the [Berkeley Sockets API](https://en.wikipedia.org/wiki/Berkeley_sockets).
 And with this, we've just introduced a new word: **socket**.